Velociraptor45/Xipona/readme.md

 ### Authentication & Authorization

 In order to only grant access to this application for certain users, it's possible to enable authentication & authorization with OIDC.
 This must be done in both frontend and api.
 It's disabled by default.<br/>
 Currently, there is only one user role that decides over full access or no access for authenticated users.
-By default, it's called `User` but can be overridden by the `UserRoleName` setting in the frontend & api's `Auth` section.
+By default, it's called `User` but can be overridden by the `XIPONA_AUTH_ROLE_NAME_USER` env variable.
 This role must be returned by the role claim in the ID **and** access token.

 #### Frontend